AV-SSAN: Audio-Visual Selective DoA Estimation through Explicit Multi-Band Semantic-Spatial Alignment: Experiments Discussions

-\textbf{Spatial Audio Generation} We first extracted single-channel audio from each video and resample it to 16 kHz.
-To create realistic spatial audio, we convolved each audio segment with a random room impulse responses (RIR)~\cite{gpurir} to generate 2-channel spatial audio mixtures.
-To ensure diverse spatial conditions, we generated 10,000 RIRs by varying key parameters, including sound source location, room size, and reverberation time (T60).
-The detailed distribution of these parameters is presented in Table 2.
+\textbf{Spatial Audio Synthesis.} We extract 10-second single-channel audio clips from VGGSound videos and resample them to 16 kHz.
+To simulate spatial audio, each audio segment is convolved with a randomly selected room impulse response (RIR) using GPU-RIR~\cite{gpurir}.
+A total of 10,000 RIRs are synthesized by varying critical parameters, including room dimensions, sound source positions, and reverberation times (T60).
+The distribution of these parameters is provided in \textit{Appendix B}.

-\textbf{Prompt Image Generation} We extracted video frames and used CLIP to obtain frame embeddings.
-Concurrently, we extracted text embeddings corresponding to each sound event category using CLIP.
-To ensure the selected image is semantically aligned with the sound event, we computed the CLIP-score~\cite{clipscore} between the frame embeddings and the text embedding.
-The frame with the highest semantic alignment score is selected as the prompt image for the corresponding audio.
+\textbf{Prompt Image Generation.} To provide semantically consistent visual cues, we extract frames from each video and compute their CLIP embeddings.
+Concurrently, text embeddings for each sound class are obtained using CLIP.
+The frame exhibiting the highest image-text similarity is then selected as the prompt image, thus ensuring strong semantic alignment between the sound source and its visual reference.
+All selected prompt images were manually verified to ensure semantic consistency and reduce selection bias.

+All selected prompt images are organized into class-specific pools.
+During training and inference, a prompt image of the target sound is randomly sampled from its corresponding pool, excluding the image from the current instance.